-Artists also have a key role involving and engaging local people in change in their neighbourhood.
-Often drawing on the history and local character of the area their work can be seen in schools, public and private buildings, parks and open spaces.
+Artists also have a key role in involving and engaging local people in change in their neighbourhood.
+Often drawing on the history and local character of the area, their work can be seen in schools, public and private buildings, parks and open spaces.

 We encourage Public Art in all new major developments as a significant and integral part of design quality.
 We have a Public Art Officer responsible for overseeing this.

 Grey to Green Phase2 – Public Art Tender